battleaxedotco/tool-docs/docs/rubberhose2/build.md

 ### Settings
 The more you use RubberHose the more of your own style you'll discover.

-Maybe you always to turn up the Realism, maybe you like a lower Bend Radius, maybe you work at a smaller resolution and wish controllers could were smaller.
+Maybe you always turn up the Realism, maybe you like a lower Bend Radius, maybe you work at a smaller resolution and wish controllers could be smaller.
 To save yourself some time updating hoses every time you build, you can dial in your hose [settings](./manage.html#settings) under the Manage group.

 <Screenshot